ElenHuo/Paper/README.md

-There are two paper under view, at IRC 2020 and ICCAR 2020 each.
+There are two papers under view, at IRC 2020 and ICCAR 2020 each.